Search

 (tennis) A difficult return or block of a shot.

-(informal) Something gained; an acquisition.
+(informal) Something gotten, something gained or won; an acquisition.

-(regional) (contemptible person)
+(regional) (contemptible person).

 (Judaism) A Jewish writ of divorce.